alajal/license-management/README.md

 For using the application:

-Make sure you have Maven and Jetty web server.
+Make sure you have Maven and JDK 8.

 git clone